Getting around Malaga by bike

 - Securely lock your bike always.
 Never leave it unattended without a padlock even for 5 minutes.

 - Give way to pedestrians on the crossings over cycle tracks.
-In areas with no cycle tracks, pedestrians have priority always.

 - Watch out for cars jumping red lights.
 Just because the traffic light has gone red doesn’t mean the cars are going to stop.
 Make sure they’ve stopped before you cross.